saurookadook/saurookadook.github.io/_posts/2018-07-07-quirky_bits_of_js_scope_and_hoisting.markdown

 ---
 layout: post
 title:      "Quirky Bits of JS: Scope and Hoisting"
-date:       2018-07-07 21:44:47 +0000
+date:       2018-07-07 17:44:48 -0400
 permalink:  quirky_bits_of_js_scope_and_hoisting
 ---

-Because of the way in which the JavaScript language functions (and the primary context in which it does so, via a web browser), it brings with it a fair number of oddities which appear in very few other programming languages.
+Because of the way in which the JavaScript language functions (and the primary context in which it does so, via a web browser), it brings with it a fair number of oddities which appear in very few other object-oriented programming languages.
 While the main intent of this post will be to discuss some of the issues one may encounter in JavaScript in relation to scope and hoisting, I would like to preface that with a (somewhat) brief review of variables and functions

 ## Variables
 JavaScript comes with three possibilities for variable declaration: `var`, `let`, and `const`.
 All of them have their own general uses, though `var` and `let` are nearly identical.